HelloooAndroid/TwitterAuthenticationAndFeed_MVVM_Fresco_SQLite/README.md

 8. Lazy loading(Pagination) is used while retrival of data from server
 9. Offline data is saved in SQLite using Google Room library
 10. Application is compatible with change in orientation.
 Livedata lifecycle is handling the data on the same.
-11. If user in Offline mode and turn the daat on, network change is detected and new data is loaded.
+11. If user in Offline mode and turn the data on, network change is detected and new data is loaded.
 12. Proguard rules are added for Model files and Room

 Interested to see it working? click here 👉: https://drive.google.com/file/d/1mtgTPhxthfhKupGIT4AIy6Dp_OjT1wc4/view?usp=sharing